TheVladdestVlad/TheVladdestVlad.github.io/_posts/HTB/2020-03-07-Bankrobber.md

 ## Foothold and user flag
 In order to do so I'll use the XSS vulnerability in teh E-coin transfer form to call backdoorchecker.php and use it to load the modified PowerShell script to memory and execute it.

-In my working directory I've created another directory to host and smb file share containing the PowerShell script using Impacket's smbserver tool.
+In my working directory I've created another directory to host an smb file share containing the PowerShell script using Impacket's smbserver tool.
 ```
 impacket-smbserver -smb2support test 'pwd'
 ```